dfrappart/dfrappart.github.io/_posts/2025-08-20-Considerations_for_Shared_Gateway_API.markdown

 ![illustration1](/assets/servicemesh/smesh006.png)

-Considering that the namespace is often a security boundary, with rbac applied, letting all the object related to the exposure may be not appropriate for our security requirement.
+Considering that the namespace is often a security boundary, with rbac applied, letting all the objects related to the exposure in the same place may be not appropriate for our security requirements.

-Regarding the gateway classes, those are not namespaced resources anyway, so the control of access, while still to be taken into accound, is not addressed through namespace separation
+Regarding the gateway classes, those are not namespaced resources anyway, so the control of access, while still to be taken into accound, is not addressed through namespace separation.

 ```bash